 I started working with LDPL MIDDLE EAST in November 2018 as Polyvalent Executive Assistance.
 As a newcomer in the Marine and Transshipment industry, I got an opportunity to explore different departments such as Technical, Operations, Purchasing, QHSE, Crewing to understand each department’s job role and importance related to the activities.
 With learning and experiencing on day to day basis, I strengthen my knowledge, skills, and abilities which were required to move on to my next step and position as Admin and HR Supervisor in July 2020.

-2 / What has your career path been like at Louis Dreyfus Armateurs Group / LDPL?
+2 / What has your career path been like at LD Armateurs Group / LDPL?

 3 / What do you like most about your job?